Frequently Asked Questions

 5. You can view the full list of command line interface options here: Command Line Interface

 ESPHome depends on the operating system the tool is running on to recognize the ESP.
 This can sometimes fail.
-Common causes are that you did not install the drivers (see note below) or you are trying to upload from a Docker container and did not mount the ESP device into your container using --device=/dev/ttyUSB0.
+Common causes are that you may not have the drivers installed (see here) or you are trying to upload from a Docker container and did not mount the ESP device into your container using --device=/dev/ttyUSB0.

 First, you need to get the firmware file to flash.
-For the Home Assistant add-on based installs you can use the Manual download method (click Install in the overflow icon with the three dots and then select Manual download).
-For command line based installs you can access the file under <CONFIG_DIR>/<NODE_NAME>/.pioenvs/<NODE_NAME>/firmware.bin.
+For the Home Assistant add-on based installs you can use the Manual download method of the Dashboard (click Install in the overflow icon with the three dots and then select Manual download).
+For direct esphome command line based installs you can access the file under <CONFIG_DIR>/<NODE_NAME>/.pioenvs/<NODE_NAME>/firmware.bin.

 Note